 Second, suppose that the set of histories for which the principal gives the good to i with positive probability without obtaining evidence from i has positive probability, but the subset of these histories on which some other agent has previously provided evidence has probability zero.
 By incentive compatibility, this means that on these histories, no other agent has been asked for evidence.
-In this case, fix any agent $j \neq i$ and replace $\bar{v}(h)$ in the argument above with $E(v_j)$.
+In this case, fix any agent $j \neq i$ and replace $\bar{v}(h)$ in the argument above with $E(v_j)$ .
 The change in the mechanism now has no effect on the incentives of other agents to obtain evidence since the change only takes place when none of them have been asked to do so.
 Hence the new mechanism is again incentive compatible and improves the principal's payoff, implying that the original mechanism was not optimal.

-Let D_p denote the set of pure dynamic mechanisms $d \in \hat{D}p$ satisfying no free lunch i.e., those such that d(h) = (1, i) only if $h = ((i_1, x_1), (i_2, x_2), \dots, (i_n, x_n))$ where $i = i_k$ for some k.
-Let D denote the set of probability mixtures over D_P .
+Let $D_p$ denote the set of pure dynamic mechanisms $d \in \hat{D}p$ satisfying no free lunch i.e., those such that d(h) = (0, i) only if $h = ((i_1, x_1), (i_2, x_2), \dots, (i_n, x_n))$ where $i = i_k$ for some k.
+Let D denote the set of probability mixtures over $D_P$ .

 By the Revelation Principle, it is without loss of generality to focus attention on mechanisms in which agents find it optimal to obey the principal.
-That is, once we restrict to incentive compatible mechanisms, we know that the relevant histories will be ones where agents who are asked for evidence do, in fact, provide it.
-Given such a dynamic mechanism, we can then compute the outcome under the mechanism as a function of the profile of types v.3
+That is, once we restrict to incentive compatible mechanisms, we know that the relevant histories will be ones where agents who are asked for evidence do provide it.
+Given such a dynamic mechanism, we can compute the outcome under the mechanism as a function of the profile of types v.

-Let $P(d) = (P_1(d), \ldots, P_N(d))$ denote the allocation probabilities induced by dynamic mechanism d.
-That is, for each d, $P_i(d)$ is a measurable function mapping V to [0, 1] where on one of these histories or if the principal pools this set of histories with any other histories on which she would be asked for evidence in the original mechanism.
+&lt;sup>5Note that it is optimal for this agent to get evidence whether the principal informs her that she is on one of these histories or if the principal pools this set of histories with any other histories on which she would be asked for evidence in the original mechanism.
 In the latter case, we are pooling two sets of histories, where it is optimal for the agent to get evidence conditional on either separately and hence conditional on the union.